rabbitmq/rabbitmq-website/site/jms-client-compliance.md

 # JMS Client Reference

-This page annotates the JMS Client for RabbitMQ implementation of the JMS 1.1 API.
+This page annotates the [RabbitMQ JMS Client](/jms-client.html) implementation of the JMS 1.1 API.

 You can download the JMS 1.1 specification and API documentation